-The members of The Party went their separate ways in 2009, but Sober is more active than ever in Texas’ nightlife scene.
-His weekly Big Bang! party at Dallas’ Beauty Bar, is consistently jam-packed and has attracted some of the nation’s best DJs including Eli Escobar, Kon, House Shoes and Bladerunners.
-He also holds his monthly Top Notch event with DJs Dayta and El Roy Boogie every last Saturday of the month in Houston and runs a traveling event, Dope on Plastic, in which he only spins vinyl.
+The Party ended in 2009, but Sober is more active than ever in Texas’ nightlife scene.
+His Thursday night Big Bang! residency at Dallas’ Beauty Bar is consistently jam-packed, attracting some of the nation’s best DJs including Eli Escobar, Kon, Nicole from Nina Sky, House Shoes and Bladerunners.

-Over the last several years, Sober has opened for bands such as the Flaming Lips and Cut Copy, deejayed alongside ?uestlove and Pete Rock and backed up Devin the Dude on stage.
+Sober has toured the U.S. with rapper/producer Black Milk, opened for bands such as the Flaming Lips and Cut Copy, deejayed alongside ?uestlove and Pete Rock and backed up Devin the Dude and Bun B on stage.
 Through his association with New York City’s Scratch Academy, he has also taught youth deejaying clinics, including one memorable one alongside hip-hop pioneer Grand Wizzard Theodore at Steve Harvey’s house.
-The most interesting of his many gigs might be his one at Cowboys Stadium, the world’s largest domed stadium.
-“It gets pretty jumping in there,” Sober says.
+In 2013, he rocked Dallas Cowboys home games at AT&T Stadium, the world’s largest domed stadium.
+“It got pretty jumping in there,” Sober says.
 “I’m a DJ, so I’m gonna rock the party.
-Even if the other team wins, their fans are gonna stay and celebrate.
-When New Orleans won, I played a New Orleans bounce set, and it was insane.
-There were Saints fans holding umbrellas and wearing crazy outfits.
-It turned into a dance party.”
+Even if the other team wins, their fans are gonna stay and celebrate.”